ballerina-platform/ballerina-dev-website/learn/getting-started/installing-ballerina/Installation-options.md

 **Command**|**Description**
 :-----:|:-----:
-`bal dist update`|Update to the latest patch version of the active distribution `bal dist pull latest`|Update to the latest ballerina version `bal dist pull <VERSION>`|Fetch a specific distribution
+`bal dist update`|Update to the latest patch version of the active distribution `bal dist pull latest`|Update to the latest Ballerina version `bal dist pull <VERSION>`|Fetch a specific distribution

 For more information, see [Keeping Ballerina Up to Date](/learn/tooling-guide/cli-tools/update-tool/).